 Surface water drainage improvements were being progressed in conjunction with Network Rail who had signed off on the work.

+Item 4: Planning Application

 LT: Advised that the site notices had been displayed for the permanent planning application that

 had been submitted.
 The site notices needed to be co-ordinated with the Newspaper